lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-policy-no-learning}}).

-   Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
+   Consistent with that, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.

    Validating CRED might require the SPO to first process an EAD item included in message_X.
 For example, it can be an OCSP response {{RFC6960}} for validating CRED_R as a public key certificate transported by value or reference in ID_CRED_R.